Cristiandis/NTIX/docs/README.md

 Write a Lua config file, run `ntix diff` to preview changes, then `ntix apply` to install, upgrade, or remove packages.
 NTIX tracks what it manages and cleans up orphans automatically.

+NTIX can also manage arbitrary config files - dotfiles, settings, and app configs - declaratively.
+Declare them under `configFiles` and let NTIX create and update them like a mini Home Manager.

 ### Support the Project

 If you find this useful, here are a few ways to help out - pick whichever fits: